mikegagnon/robodojo/doc/doc/main.md

 ~compatibility
 ## Compatibility with RoboCom

-The problem is at least [twofold](##compat-twofold).
+The problem is at least twofold:

+1. RoboCom is closed source
+2. Some of RoboCom's semantics appear to be undocumented

 Here is one example of [mysterious RoboCom semantics](##compat-mystery).

-~compat-twofold
-## The problem is at least twofold

-1. RoboCom is closed source
-2. Some of RoboCom's semantics are not documented
+~rdrc-battles
+## Tournament

+**TODO**: Rename header

 ~compat-mystery
 ## Mysterious RoboCom semantics